 I testify that this university is one of this works—and that he counsels over it—in the name of Jesus Christ.
 Amen.

-Henry B. Eyring was a member of the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints when this address was delivered at the BYU Annual University Conference on 26 August 1993.
+Henry B. Eyring was a member of the Quorum of the Seventy of The Church of Jesus Christ of Latter-day Saints when this address was delivered at the BYU Annual University Conference on 26 August 1993.

 © Brigham Young University.
 All rights reserved.